rhinobase/raftyui/apps/docs/app/docs/components/alert/page.md

 An alert displays a short, important message in a way that captures the user's attention without disrupting the ongoing task.

-This is a custom component crafted to adhere to our styling conventions, resulting in limited styling options and available props
+This is a custom component crafted to adhere to our styling conventions, resulting in limited styling options and available props.

 ## Anatomy